Tony Scott’s Tarantino-penned pop culture fantasy still rocks almost a quarter of a century on

 Please shut up!
 I’m trying to come clean, okay?
 I’ve been a call-girl for exactly four days and you’re my third customer.
 I want you to know that I’m not damaged goods.
 I’m not what they call Florida white trash.
 I’m a good person and when it comes to relationships, I’m one-hundred percent, I’m one hundred percent… monogamous.Alabama Worley

-Like Tarantino, Clarence lives in his own world, is governed by his own rules, and that world suddenly grows a whole lot bigger when naïve call girl Alabama is paid to stumble into his life.
-Clarence and Alabama’s romance is fast and fickle, sweet but far from conventional.
+Like Tarantino, Clarence lives in his own world, is governed by his own rules.
+That world suddenly becomes a whole lot bigger when naïve call girl Alabama is paid to stumble into his life.
+Clarence and Alabama’s romance is fast and fickle, sweet and unconventional.
+It’s fast food love, not the kind of relationship you can buy into on any serious emotional level.
 One minute Alabama in spilling popcorn in her unsuspecting client’s lap, the next they’re married and getting his and hers tattoos in a sleazy LA parlour.
 Both characters are clearly unstable, but so is the movie.
 In reality, a couple like this would be at each others’ throats and divorced in a heartbeat, but True Romance has no time for substance.
-Its intentions, like their relationship, skids on the fringes of fantasy like a leopard print Cadillac on some far-out highway, a fact beautifully punctuated by Hans Zimmer’s dreamy, almost ethereal theme ‘You’re So Cool’, a pan pipe heavy love letter to modern day rebellion that smartly juxtaposes with the film’s violent indulgences.
+Its intentions, like their relationship, skids on the fringes of fantasy like a leopard print Cadillac on some far-out highway, a fact beautifully punctuated by Hans Zimmer’s dreamy, ethereal theme ‘You’re So Cool’ a pan pipe heavy love letter to modern day rebellion that smartly juxtaposes with the film’s violent indulgences.
 Clarence and Alabama’s love is flighty yet fiercely loyal.
 You just know there’s no one else in the world for either of them.

 Our fated couple’s post-date adventure begins in a dingy whorehouse in the ass-end of nowhere.
 When Clarence discovers that Alabama is indebted to a callous, drug-dealing pimp named Drexl, his first instinct is to pay him off, only the envelope he hands him is empty, our first glimpse at Clarence’s erratic, take no prisoners attitude.
-As Drexl so eloquently puts it, he’s dealing with a “motherfuckin’ Charlie Bronson”, a kid who’s seen too many movies for his own good.
-Drexl’s involvement, much like most of the film’s characters, is fleeting but unforgettable, especially since he’s played by an almost unrecognisable Gary Oldman in one of the most incredible, against type turns I’ve personally ever witnessed.
+As Drexl so eloquently puts it, he’s dealing with a “motherfuckin’ Charlie Bronson”, a kid who’s seen one too many movies.
+Drexl’s involvement, like that of the majority of the film’s characters, is fleeting but unforgettable, especially since he’s played by an almost unrecognisable Gary Oldman in one of the most incredible, against type turns I’ve personally ever witnessed.
 Heavily scarred, armed to the gold teeth with gangster patois and sneering from behind one milky eye, Oldman, who’s notoriously picky about his roles, is a revelation as Drexl, hamming it up to glorious levels as the delusional white guy with a black guy’s tongue.
 During an incredibly tense and bloodthirsty standoff, Clarence manages to get the better of his dreadlocked foe, and when he accidentally leaves with a million dollars worth of uncut cocaine, his reckless pursuit seems to have paid off.